lowdisk17/spring-aop/README.md

+# spring-aop
-# A simple project to kickstart your spring boot and aop journey
+A simple project to kickstart your spring boot and aop journey

 Note: In testing